 Shaman believers considered there are a number of activities necessary to ensure that their own Heaven did not desert them.
 Firstly, they had to be faithful and respectful to their Lord and grant it proper respect.
 Secondly, one’s property and livestock protected by his or her Heaven Lord should also be respected as sacred.

-Since the emergence of Shaman belief, the Mongols worshipped Heaven or sky as the main source of life, the source of intelligence and the master of all things in the universe.
+Since the emergence of Shaman belief, the Mongols worshipped Heaven or the sky as the main source of life, the source of intelligence, and the master of all things in the universe.
 Suchlike has been the main conclusion of every study on Mongolian Shamanism since 1846.
 In this regard, a Mongolian Shaman invocation for an Ingon’s annual worship says:

 …Please watch over me at night, my Heaven,

 Please be my companion by day, my Heaven,